 The Veterans Memorial Tollway, designated as I-355, extends from its northern terminus at Army Trail Road in DuPage County, to its southern terminus at I-80 in Will County.
 The roadway is primarily a six-lane configuration throughout, with an eight-lane segment between the Reagan Memorial Tollway and Boughton Road.
 Developed suburban land characterizes the I-355 corridor, serving communities such as Addison, Bolingbrook, Downers Grove, Glendale Heights, Lombard, and Woodridge.
-Undeveloped land flanking the original section of the Veterans Memorial Tollway (from Army Trail Road to I-55) is diminishing.
-The Veterans Memorial Tollway was expanded south from I-55 to I-80 in Will County in 2007.
+Undeveloped land flanking the original section of the Veterans Memorial Tollway was expanded south from I-55 to I-80 in Will County in 2007.
 Will County is expected to grow rapidly in the coming decades.